Kevin Wicks: 2006–2008

 Kevin has to endure numerous upsets involving his family, including the imprisonment of Deano and Chelsea.
 They try to frame Sean Slater (Robert Kazinsky) for the assault of Patrick Trueman (Rudolph Walker).
 Kevin tries to protect them by destroying CCTV footage that shows the real culprit is Craig Dixon (Rory Jennings).
 However, Carly copies the tape and gives it to the police.
 Deano and Chelsea are found guilty of attempting to pervert the course of justice and are imprisoned.

-In December 2007, Kevin agreed to sell cars for Phil Mitchell (Steve McFadden), unaware they were stolen.
-When he discovers this, he decides to continue selling them as he wants money for a new house, his family, and around a world trip for Deano.
+In December 2007, Kevin agreed to sell cars for Phil Mitchell (Steve McFadden) being unaware that they were stolen.
+When he discovers this, he decides to continue selling them, as he wants money for a new house, his family, and a world trip for Deano.
 Phil later learns from Jack Branning (Scott Maslen) that the cars are dangerous "cut-and-shuts" and tells Kevin to get rid of them.
-However, Denise has sold one of the cars to Yolande Trueman (Angela Wynter), so on New Year's Eve 2007, Kevin tries to steal Yolande's car and destroy it.
-His plans are jeopardized by Shirley, who threatens to tell the police unless he persuades Carly to talk to her.
+However, Denise has sold one of the cars to Yolande Trueman (Angela Wynter), so on New Year's Eve 2007, Kevin tries to steal Yolande's car and destroy it, however Shirley, who threatens to inform the police unless he persuades Carly to talk to her, jeopardizes his plans.
 Unable to get rid of Shirley, Kevin throws her into the car, planning to take it to a junkyard to be crushed.
 However, the vehicle is low on petrol, and they cannot get to their destination, so Kevin and Shirley decide to race the car in circles and then set it alight, making it look like the work of joyriding vandals.
-While Kevin races dangerously in the car, Shirley goads him to go faster; he drives off at high speed, but the car bonnet flies open, and Kevin loses control and crashes into debris, leaving him impaled by a metal pole.
-Kevin lives for a few minutes, and he and Shirley talk together; she attempts to keep him alive but fails, and he dies in her arms.
-Kevin's body is taken to the mortuary, where Denise kisses him at midnight, wishing him Happy New Year.
+While Kevin races dangerously in the car, Shirley goads him to go faster; He drives off at high speed, but the car bonnet flies open, and Kevin loses control and crashes into debris, leaving him impaled by a metal pole.
+Kevin lives for a few minutes, and he and Shirley talk together.
+She attempts to keep him alive but fails, and he dies in her arms.
+Kevin's body is taken to the mortuary, where Denise kisses him at midnight, wishing him a happy new year.
 Kevin's funeral was held in January 2008, but the hearse broke down, resulting in Kevin's friends and family carrying his coffin to the crematorium.
 Denise revealed in June that she and Carly had scattered Kevin's ashes in the South China Sea.

 Kevin's voice (recorded by Phil Daniels) is heard in a family video watched by Shirley in May 2014 and again in June 2015.